-No matter what what industry you belong to, it’s important to provide quality information on your site or blog.
-For example, if you provide travel-related services, it’s not a bad idea to provide users with the latest information from government and foreign travel-related departments, such as news or updates on travel warnings, advice from embassies, etc.
+No matter what what industry you are a part of, providing high-quality information on your site or blog is essential.
+For example, if you provide accounting or financial planning services, it’s not a bad idea to provide users with useful information from the taxation office, such as news or updates on tax rulings, small business tax tips, etc.

-The problem with creating this kind of information, however, is that it is very time-consuming.
-You have to sort through, gather, and organize a ton of information, check your facts, write and edit content (or hire someone to do this for you), and then ensure that this information is continually up-to-date.
+To create and publish this type of information, however, is very time-consuming.
+You have to do a ton of data sifting, researching and organizing, checking your sources for accuracy, content writing and editing (or hire someone to do this for you), and then continually make sure that this information is kept up-to-date.
 As you can imagine, this not only involves a huge amount of work but most of the information you are dealing with is well beyond your control.

-Thankfully, there is a much easier way to provide your users with expert, up-to-date information.
+Fortunately, there is an easier way to continually provide your site readers with expert, up-to-date information.

 It’s called RSS …

-(RSS - The easiest way to provide your readers with the latest information)
+(RSS - One of the easiest ways to provide your subscribers with great information)

 The Ultimate Guide To WordPress RSS